saranpan/ECG-Heartbeat-classifier/README.md

 ## Demonstration of how to use API

-The API for both taskes is hosted on https://ecg-heartbeat-ai.onrender.com/
+The API for both taskes is hosted on https://ecg-heartbeat-ai.onrender.com.
 To obtain the predicted output from given task, there are two ways: GET and POST method

-The following show how you can do for Task AR
+The following GIF shows how you can do for Task AR using GET method

 ![](https://github.com/saranpan/ECG-Heartbeat-classifier/blob/main/images/demonstrate_AR.gif?raw=true)

+You can also do via POST method, but make sure the key of the input json is 'beat_input'